supervisely-ecosystem/tutorial-tqdm/README.md

 ## Introduction

-In this tutorial we will show you how to use tqdm module inside methods of Supervisely SDK in seamless manner.
+In this tutorial we will show you how to use tqdm module inside methods of Supervisely SDK in a seamless manner.

 📗 Everything you need to reproduce [this tutorial is on GitHub](https://github.com/supervisely-ecosystem/tutorial-tqdm): source code.